Harris focuses Asia trip on security, adds tour to Korea DMZ | Politics

 She will also "reflect on the shared sacrifice of tens of thousands of American and Korean soldiers who fought and died together" in the war that divided the peninsula seven decades ago.

+According to the White House, Harris also talked with Han about South Korea's complaints about the Inflation Reduction Act, which makes electric cars built outside of North America ineligible for government subsidies.

+"They pledged to continue to consult as the law is implemented," the White House said.

-Harris has been emphasising security ties during her time in Tokyo, where she's attending the state funeral of former Prime Minister Shinzo Abe, who was assassinated in July.
+Security concerns have dominated Harris' public remarks during her meetings in Tokyo, where she's attending the state funeral of former Prime Minister Shinzo Abe, who was assassinated in July.

 "We stand with you in the face of threats," she said.